chrisawoke/techwritingmentors/README.md

-# techwritingmentors
+# TechWritingMentors
-This is the code repo for the techwritingmentors.com platform
+This is the code repo for the `techwritingmentors.com` platform